fynks/email-aliasing-comparison/README.md

 ## Troubleshooting Guide

 <details><summary>Emails not forwarding</summary>
-1) Check spam/junk first
+1) Check spam/junk
 2) Send a direct test to the alias
-3) If custom domain: allow 24–48h for DNS propagation
+3) If custom domain: wait 24–48h for DNS propagation
-4) Review client filters/rules that may re-route mail
+4) Check your email client filters/rules
 </details>

 <details><summary>Can't reply from alias</summary>